-Center for Spiritual Living, Greater Las Vegas, is formerly known as Spiritual Life Center and First Church of Religious Science, Las Vegas.
-Our new name was adopted in 2009 as part of the United Centers for Spiritual Living campaign to unify our organization.
+Center for Spiritual Living, Greater Las Vegas (CSLGLV) was formerly known as Spiritual Life Center and First Church of Religious Science, Las Vegas.
+Our new name was adopted in 2009 as part of an effort by our denomination at the time -- United Centers for Spiritual Living (now Centers for Spiritual Living) to unify our organization.

 First Church of Religious Science, Las Vegas, as we were formally known, traces its origins to the early 1950s.
 Sometime between 1952 and 1954, a woman known as Dr. LeAllaire conducted religious services in various office buildings, calling her church "The Church on the Side of the Road."
 Later, Rev. Lee Mooney arrived and acted as Assistant Minister.
 After Dr. LeAllaire made her transition, Rev. Mooney took the leadership, and on November 7, 1954, Rev. Mooney had his Charter Presentation Service.
 Over fifty members had signed Charter Applications and the membership Roll.

 On October 11, 1954, the Church Council of the Affiliated Churches of Religious Science of Los Angeles (of which Dr. Ernest Holmes is the founder) accepted the application and granted the Las Vegas church a charter.

 Dr. Mooney left for another ministry in 1957 and was succeeded by Dr. H.A.
 Polite (also known as "HAP" Polite).
 Dr. Polite was formally installed in 1958.
 During Dr. Polite’s tenure as minister, he and many others began a search for land to build a more permanent church.
 Five acres of land was purchased in 1959 on Harmon Avenue, near the University of Las Vegas.